Decentralized-ID/decentralized-id.github.io/awesome-sovrin/README.md

 However, this one is focused specifically on Evernym, Sovrin, and Hyperledger Indy.

 For anyone who wants to think just about indy\sovrin-related things without all the noise.
-Since its all related, some jumping back and might be required, but I think its good to have this page "just for Indy" and not so much about other DID solutions.
+Since its all related, some jumping back and might be required, but I think its good to have this page to focus on information directly related to indy.

 [Pull Requests Welcome](../contributing.md)